holasoyeddy/holasoyeddy/content/posts/Things-Nobody-Told-Me-About-Being-a-Software-Engineer.md

 This is why communication skills are almost as important as technical skills when it comes to being a software engineer. **You should be able to communicate abstract ideas and concepts to both low-level engineers and high-level, "non-techie", business associates.**

 **If you can't explain a concept in a way that even a layman can understand it, then you don't understand that concept well enough.**

+# Conclusion

+These are some of the things that I believe would have been helpful to find out earlier in my career rather than later.
+While these things may seem more obvious to experienced engineers, they don't seem too obvious when you're first starting out.
+I hope this information provides some insight and is helpful to your software development journey.